alexito200/task-management-project/README.md

 - login page

-  The home page of my task managament app uses a simple navbar, jumbotron and card combo layout to welcome users.
+  The home page of my task management app uses a simple navbar, jumbotron and card combo layout to welcome users.
 A paragraph follows the heading explaining a bit about the app.
 The three cards highlight a reason for using this app over other task managers.

   The dashboard page has a two card horizontal layout.
 The first card lists out three categories: To-do, In Progress, and Completed.
 The next card lists out all of the tasks from the